BLUE HORIZON 1261

 "How dare you come back!" hissed the cat.

-Taro merely raised an eyebrow at her.
-"I didn't come back," she responded calmly.
+Taro raised an eyebrow.
+"I’m not back," she responded calmly.
 "I just went shopping to replace the things that you and yours so graciously destroyed for me.
 Did you come out to reimburse me for them?"

 Vanessa sputtered.
 "I don't know what you're talking about," she spat, "but I forbade you from approaching the Ghost!
 I've already changed the security codes, so you're not getting back on board!"

-The taller fox shook her head and then picked up her packages again as the cab driver waited with impatient looks toward his next fare, the white cat with one brown ear.
+The taller fox picked up her packages again as the cab driver waited with impatient looks toward his next fare, the white cat with one brown ear.

 "What makes you think I have any interest in setting foot on board the Ghost ever again?" she asked, walking away with her purchases toward the spaceport landing pads.